 Over five decades ago, Carrington College began with a commitment to educating our students and fostering professional success for our graduates.
-Today, we stay true to that commitment and have the privilege of serving thousands of students across 17 campuses.
+Today, we stay true to that commitment and have the privilege of serving thousands of students across 16 campuses and 2 learning centers.
 Throughout the years student success is the measure of our success.